-During 2002, the energy trading market deteriorated due to the effects of overcapacity in our region, the impact of the prolonged recessionary environment and a reduced number of creditworthy counter parties.
+During 2002, the energy trading market deteriorated due to the effects of overcapacity in the region, the impact of the prolonged recessionary environment and a reduced number of creditworthy counter parties.
 This deterioration has resulted in significant declines in volume and liquidity, influencing the wholesale power market, primarily in the forward market.
 As a result, numerous participants in the market for wholesale trading of electricity have recently suffered financial setbacks that have been reported in the media and in Securities and Exchange Commission (SEC) reports.
 In relation to illegal or inappropriate trading practices, the Federal Energy Regulatory Commission (FERC) and the SEC are investigating many of these same participants.
 Market capitalization of these companies has been substantially reduced and credit ratings have, in many cases, been downgraded.
-Westar Energy's power marketing group routinely does business with some of these companies and these companies may be counter parties to several other entities with whom Westar Energy routinely does business.
-These developments have adversely impacted Westar Energy's power marketing business and Westar Energy is unable to predict if or when the business environment will improve.
+Our power marketing group routinely does business with some of these companies and these companies may be counter parties to several other entities with whom we routinely do business.
+These developments have adversely impacted our power marketing business and we are unable to predict if or when the business environment will improve.
 Due to our efforts in executing energy trading contracts and monitoring our exposure, we have not experienced any credit related losses with counterparties.